A Siberian fisherman discovered 54 severed human hands. He was told it’s no big deal

-There’s only one thing worse than discovering a severed hand while strolling along a Siberian riverbank: Finding 54 severed hands.
+There’s only one thing worse than finding a severed hand while strolling along a Siberian riverbank: finding 54 severed hands.

 A fisherman made such an unfortunate discovery yesterday (March 8th, 2018), while walking along the Amur River in Khabarovsk, Russia.